LASIK Eye Surgery in the Quad Cities

 LASIK is a surgical procedure conducted on the corneal part of the eye, and it is crucial that patients are well educated on the potential benefits and risks of this procedure.
 As with any type of surgery, risks are involved.
 After your pre-operative evaluation, you will have a good idea about the risks and what they mean to your specific situation.

-Click here for a review of the risks listed by the FDA.
-This surgery is not suitable for all patients, and individual results may vary and are not guaranteed.
+This surgery is not suitable for all patients, individual results may vary and are not guaranteed.

 What if I am Not a LASIK Candidate?

 For some patients, there are instances where LASIK may not be a good choice.
-Fortunately, there are other options available.
+Fortunately, there are other options available: PRK, ICL, and RLE.

 PRK Surgery

 PRK is quite similar to LASIK.
 Photorefractive keratectomy (PRK) is a procedure in which the surface of the cornea is reshaped by the surgeon using the Excimer laser.
-The main difference between PRK and LASIK is that with PRK there is no corneal flap that is cut, instead, the laser beam is applied directly to the surface of the eye to reshape the cornea.
-PRK is less frequently used because of the development of LASIK, but in some individual cases, PRK may still be the procedure of choice.
+The main difference between PRK and LASIK is that with PRK there is no corneal flap created, instead, the laser beam is applied directly to the surface of the eye to reshape the cornea.
+PRK is less frequently used because of the development of LASIK, but for patients with thin corneas or other corneal irregularities, PRK may still be the procedure of choice.

 Even though the initial healing may take several days longer than that of LASIK, the long-term results are the same.
 In general, PRK patients will have a somewhat slower recovery of their best vision than LASIK patients.
 Studies at the 6-month postoperative visit in LASIK and PRK patients show essentially equivalent results with similar ranges of nearsightedness.

 “Professional, thorough, and informative for my PRK procedure!
 The team was quick and efficient, but kind and helpful.
 The procedure was as comfortable as an eye procedure could be, and any bumps I’ve encountered along the way have been addressed quickly!
 Sarah, the lasik nurse, has been especially helpful.
-My surgeon, Dr. Baumann, was personable and kind, but also very knowledgeable.
 I’m very pleased so far and would recommend them to anyone!
 I went from -5.75 to able to drive without glasses in a week!
 Wild!”

 Kathryn, Illinois